timoho98/Trueforce-For-All/README.md

   plugin is driving Trueforce.
 Once we take over the ep3 stream, the wheel's own Trueforce intensity scaling stops responding to the dial.
-  Use the in-plugin Master Gain and per-effect Gain controls to set intensity instead; the [mescon Linux driver project][mescon] hit the same limitation and works around it the same way.
+  Use the in-plugin Master Gain and per-effect Gain controls to set intensity instead.
-- **Validated only on G PRO + AC + Wreckfest 2** so far.
-Other supported wheels (RS50) and other SimHub-supported games should work but haven't been tested by us yet.
+- **Validated only on G PRO + AC + Wreckfest 2 + FH5** so far.
+Other
+  supported wheels (RS50) and other SimHub-supported games should work but haven't been tested by us yet.
 Feedback welcome.

 ## Build from source